Mike Fink Keel Boats

-Mike Fink Keel Boats (or River Rogue Keel Boats) were small boats that navigated the Rivers of America at Disneyland, the Magic Kingdom in Walt Disney World Resort and Disneyland Park in Disneyland Paris.
+Mike Fink Keel Boats (or River Rogue Keel Boats) were small boats that navigated the Rivers of America in Disneyland, the Magic Kingdom in Walt Disney World Resort, and Disneyland Park in Disneyland Paris.

 History

-The Mike Fink Keel Boats were based on two episodes of the Davy Crockett miniseries which aired on the Disneyland TV show in 1955 -- "Davy Crockett's Keel Boat Race" (Nov 16) and "Davy Crockett and the River Pirates" (December 14).
+The Mike Fink Keel Boats were based on two episodes of the Davy Crockett miniseries which aired on the Disneyland TV show in 1955—"Davy Crockett's Keel Boat Race" (November 16) and "Davy Crockett and the River Pirates" (December 14).
 The ride was named after Mike Fink, the "King of the River" who lost the keel boat race.
 The two 38-foot boats, the Gullywhumper and the Bertha Mae, were the actual props that had been used in making the TV shows a few months earlier.

-The boats were free-floating and traveled around Tom Sawyer Island Riders would sit on benches either inside the cabin or on the roof of the cabin.
+The boats were free-floating and traveled around Tom Sawyer Island.
+Riders would sit on benches either inside the cabin or on the roof of the cabin.

 The keelboats at Disneyland closed at the end of the summer on September 6, 1994 and remained closed for nearly a year and a half until coming back in early March 1996.
 The Magic Kingdom's keel boats ran continuously until they closed in April 2001.

 The Magic Kingdom location's dock was reused as an extended queue line for The Haunted Mansion.